DataFire/Integrations/integrations/generated/google_appengine/README.md

 ### FeatureSettings
 * FeatureSettings `object`: The feature specific settings to be used in the application.
 These define behaviors that are user configurable.
   * splitHealthChecks `boolean`: Boolean value indicating if split health checks should be used instead of the legacy health checks.
 At an app.yaml level, this means defaulting to 'readiness_check' and 'liveness_check' values instead of 'health_check' ones.
 Once the legacy 'health_check' behavior is deprecated, and this value is always true, this setting can be removed.
+  * useContainerOptimizedOs `boolean`: If true, use Container-Optimized OS (https://cloud.google.com/container-optimized-os/) base image for VMs, rather than a base Debian image.

 ### FileInfo
 * FileInfo `object`: Single source file that is part of the version to be deployed.
 Each source file that is deployed must be specified separately.
   * mimeType `string`: The MIME type of the file.Defaults to the value from Google Cloud Storage.
   * sha1Sum `string`: The SHA1 hash of the file, in hex.
   * sourceUrl `string`: URL source to use to fetch this file.
-Must be a URL to a resource in Google Cloud Storage in the form 'http(s)://storage.googleapis.com/<bucket>/<object>'.
+Must be a URL to a resource in Google Cloud Storage in the form 'http(s)://storage.googleapis.com//'.

 ### FirewallRule
 * FirewallRule `object`: A single firewall rule that is evaluated against incoming traffic and provides an action to take on matched requests.
   * action `string` (values: UNSPECIFIED_ACTION, ALLOW, DENY): The action to take on matched requests.
   * description `string`: An optional string description of this rule.
 This field has a maximum length of 100 characters.
   * priority `integer`: A positive integer between 1, Int32.MaxValue-1 that defines the order of rule evaluation.
 Rules with the lowest priority are evaluated first.A default rule at priority Int32.MaxValue matches all IPv4 and IPv6 traffic when no previous rule matches.
 Only the action of this rule can be modified by the user.
   * sourceRange `string`: IP address or range, defined using CIDR notation, of requests that this rule applies to.
 You can use the wildcard character "*" to match all IPs equivalent to "0/0" and "::/0" together.
-Examples: 192.168.1.1 or 192.168.0.0/16 or 2001:db8::/32  or 2001:0db8:0000:0042:0000:8a2e:0370:7334.<p>Truncation will be silently performed on addresses which are not properly truncated.
+Examples: 192.168.1.1 or 192.168.0.0/16 or 2001:db8::/32 or 2001:0db8:0000:0042:0000:8a2e:0370:7334.
+Truncation will be silently performed on addresses which are not properly truncated.
 For example, 1.2.3.4/24 is accepted as the same address as 1.2.3.0/24.
 Similarly, for IPv6, 2001:db8::1/32 is accepted as the same address as 2001:db8::/32.

 ### HealthCheck
 * HealthCheck `object`: Health checking configuration for VM instances.
 Unhealthy instances are killed and replaced with new instances.
 Only applicable for instances in App Engine flexible environment.
+  * host `string`: Host header to send when performing an HTTP health check.
+Example: "myapp.appspot.com"
   * checkInterval `string`: Interval between health checks.
   * disableHealthCheck `boolean`: Whether to explicitly disable health checks for this instance.
   * healthyThreshold `integer`: Number of consecutive successful health checks required before receiving traffic.
-  * host `string`: Host header to send when performing an HTTP health check.
-Example: "myapp.appspot.com"
   * restartThreshold `integer`: Number of consecutive failed health checks required before an instance is restarted.
   * timeout `string`: Time before the health check is considered failed.
   * unhealthyThreshold `integer`: Number of consecutive failed health checks required before removing traffic.